 A printable game.
 Click on the image for the 2-page PDF download with instructions.
 Cut out a board and counters per player.
 The counters are mixed and placed in a bag.
 Players take it in turns to pull one counter.
 The counter is given to the right player.
 If you pull out your own counter, then go again.
 Sort your sheep and goats first to win.
 (For younger kids use counters, buttons, glass beads etc)

-All about us – the children can sort themselves into groups according to age, colour of clothes, eye colour, type of shoes, or other obvious physical features.
+The children can sort themselves into groups according to age, colour of clothes, eye colour, types of shoes, or other obvious physical features.
 Trying to avoid boy/girl splits, where possible, will help mix the group.

-Truth or half truth – reading two statements get the children to move from one side of the room to the other according to which statement is true. including some religious statements like “Jesus loves me vs Jesus loves everybody” can lead well into the teaching.
+Read two statements and get the children to move from one side of the room to the other according to which statement is true.
+Including some religious statements like “Jesus loves me vs Jesus loves everybody” can lead well into the teaching.

-Water dash – this works well outside and in hot weather.
+This works well outside and in hot weather.
 Half fill plastic cups with water, drop food colouring into about half the cups, so a quarter of the cups end up one colour and a quarter another.
-The children then have to fill their teams bucket with just one colour.
-They should have to use at least some of the clear liquid to show how our actions spread.
+The children then have to fill their team’s bucket with just one colour.
+They should have to use at least some clear liquid to show how our actions spread.

-Shape Recognition – both limited space sit down games and making a race, work well when you draw round some objects and then get the youngsters to replace the right object in the empty gap. any household item will do but shapes with thin parts like scissors are especially effective.
+Draw around some objects and then get the youngsters to replace the right object in the empty gap.
+Any household item will do, but shapes with thin parts like scissors are especially effective.